larics/schunk_lwa4p_ros/README.md

  * move_group --> moveit_node for manipulating robotic arm

 # System requirements
-Following packages have been used with ROS melodic, Gazebo 11 on Ubuntu 18.04.
+Following packages have been used with ROS noetic, Gazebo 11 on Ubuntu 18.04.
-There is available [Dockerfile](https://github.com/larics/docker_files/blob/master/ros-melodic/moveit_ros/Dockerfile) for installing all dependencies/requirements.
+There is available [Dockerfile](https://github.com/larics/docker_files/blob/master/ros-noetic/moveit_ros/Dockerfile) for installing all dependencies/requirements.

 # Dependencies